-At Jainchill & Beckert, LLC, our legal team advocates for the rights of accident victims in Plainville and across Connecticut.
+At Jainchill & Beckert, LLC, our legal team advocates for the rights of pedestrian accident victims in Plainville and across Connecticut.
 We know how traumatic a pedestrian accident can be, both physically and emotionally.
-Our experienced attorneys are prepared to work tirelessly to pursue the compensation you need for your injuries and other losses.
+Our experienced pedestrian accident attorneys are prepared to work tirelessly to pursue the compensation you need for your injuries and other losses.
 Contact us today to find out how during a free consultation with a Plainville, CT, pedestrian accident lawyer.

 Do I Have a Pedestrian Accident Claim?

-If you were injured by the mistake, careless, recklessness or even the intentionally dangerous behavior of someone driving a car, truck, or another motor vehicle, you could have a viable pedestrian accident case.
+If you were injured by the mistake, carelessness, recklessness, or even the intentionally dangerous behavior of someone driving a car, truck, or another motor vehicle, you could have a viable pedestrian accident case.
 In most cases, your avenues for recovering compensation are through an insurance claim against the motorist’s provider or through a lawsuit.
 You may also be entitled to compensation if your injury was caused by unsafe road or walkway conditions or intersection design.

 Who Can Be Held Liable for a Pedestrian Accident in Plainville, CT?

 In most cases, the driver of a vehicle that strikes a pedestrian will be liable for injuries resulting from the accident, presuming that the driver was violating the rules of the road in some way.
 In some cases, multiple parties may be responsible, depending on the circumstances of the accident.

 Parties and entities that may be liable for a pedestrian accident include: